josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 Forget what AI actually is _now_; the models will get better, the data centers more energy-efficient, the tokens cheaper, the mistakes rarer, the harms mitigated, and so on, until we have something that changes the world for the better; an actual benevolent technology that solves our problems, in whatever way.
 Maybe it even is, or leads to, AGI (actual human-level artificial intelligence; the thing AI used to mean before 2022).

-I take issue with these predictions for several reasons:
+I take issue with these predictions, for several reasons:

 - While I'm sure it's true the technology and its costs will continue to improve, it's hard to see how that would mitigate most of these harms.
 Many would just as likely be _intensified_ by greater speed, efficiency, and affordability.

 - I'm wary of predictions in general,<footnote>Anyone can predict anything.
 I predict this post will win the Pulitzer.
 There, see?</footnote> but particularly those that bear little to no resemblance to observed reality.
 Absent a clear evidential link, prediction tends to be based purely on hype and speculation, and there's a wild overabundance of both around AI.

-  It seems reasonable to believe the tech will improve; I have a much harder time believing it might suddenly change into something new, develop presently impossible capabilities, or take us somewhere far distant with absolutely no clear path or connection between here and there.
+  It's reasonable to believe the tech will improve.
+It seems much less reasonable to think it might suddenly change into something new, develop presently impossible capabilities, or take us somewhere far distant with absolutely no clear path or connection between here and there.

 - Most of the utopian visions of AI center on the idea that AI is sentient, which it categorically, factually, _is not_.
 Language and statistics can simply mimic cognition easily, and our human brains are overly eager to anthropomorphize anything that vaguely imitates human behavior.
 Thinking and reasoning are very different than statistically emulating communication.<footnote>You might notice the people who argue that AI is sentient tend to be on the tech side of things, and not people who actually study things like cognition, intelligence, etc. as their actual academic career.
 There are many such experts, across a wide range of fields—like neuroscience, for example—and most of them say we still don't really understand the brain yet.
 But you might also notice it rarely occurs to tech people to even ask a real expert.
 Most just assume being an expert in code also makes them an expert in everything else, too, and confidently assert they do understand brains, actually, and have made one.</footnote>

-- Many LLM experts, including OpenAI's own researchers, tell us the models are already approaching their realistic ceiling, thanks in large part to the exhaustion of training data that is not already tainted with AI content.
+- Many LLM experts, including OpenAI's own researchers, tell us the models are already approaching their realistic ceiling, thanks in no small part to the exhaustion of training data that is not already tainted with AI content.
 They also tell us it's literally impossible to stop LLMs from making things up.
 (Really: actual people from OpenAI publicly admitted LLMs will never stop lying.
 It's an un-fixable bug, because it's a core component of how LLMs work.)

 - Even if we ignore all the technical limitations, or find ways around them: new advancements simply don't work that way.
 They never have.
 (The equitable, worker-liberating way, that is.)
 Tech doesn't free workers; it forces them to do more in the same amount of time, for the same rate of pay or less.